GoogleCloudPlatform/PerfKitBenchmarker/README.md

 accounts without a password.
 The following steps should help you get the CLI tool auth in place.

 If you are running on Windows, you will need to install GitHub Windows since it includes tools like `openssl` and an `ssh` client.
-Alternatively you can install Cygwin since it should include the same tools.
+Alternatively, you can install Cygwin since it should include the same tools.

 ## Install Python 2.7 and `pip`